Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Calculation Details

 \section{Calculation Details}

 We perform a theoretical analysis using the density functional theory with spin-orbit coupling (SOC).
 We use the plane-wave pseudopotential method implemented in the Vienna ab-initio simulation package (VASP)\cite{Kresse1996} within the PBEsol functional (PS)\cite{Perdew2008} and the Local-density approximations (LDA)\cite{ceperley1980ground}.
-PBEsol (PS) belongs to generalized gradient approximations (GGA), and it gives structural properties closer to the experimental values when compared to the results of PBE\cite{dongho2015density}.
+PS belongs to generalized gradient approximations (GGA), and it gives structural properties closer to the experimental values when compared to the results of PBE\cite{dongho2015density}.
+The electronic valence considered are: Ru: 5$s^{1}$4$d^{7}$ and O: 2$s^{2}$2$p^{4}$ (for LDA and PS), and Ca: 3$s$3$p$4$s$/Ca: 2$s s^{2}$$d^{0.01}$, for PS/LDA respectively.
 We use a plane-wave energy cutoff of 650 eV and set a Regular Monkhorst-Pack grid of 5$\times$5$\times$3 to perform the atomic relaxation and 7$\times$7$\times$5 to perform the self-consistent calculation.
-We use a fine k-grid 17$\times$17$\times$5 dense k-gird within the tetrahedron method for the density of states.
+We use a fine k-grid 14$\times$14$\times$5 within the tetrahedron method for the density of states.
 We perform the structural optimization of the unit cell until a force convergence threshold of at least 10$^{-3}$ eV/\AA\ per atom.

-To take into account the electronic correlation effects in d-orbitals of Ru atoms, we consider a range of Hubbard on-site Coulomb parameter values (U $=$ 0 to 2.0 eV)\cite{danilo}.
+To consider the electronic correlation effects in d-orbitals of Ru atoms, we consider a range of Hubbard on-site Coulomb parameters through the Dudarev approximation \cite{dudarev1998electron}.
+Also, we employ the Liechtenstein scheme for comparison propose \cite{liechtenstein1995density}.
 Later, we employ the linear response to estimate the optimal Hubbard-U; we follow the linear approach method\cite{cococcioni2005linear}.
-The linear response was computed CRO introducing the system's interacting and non-interacting occupation response with respect to the localized perturbations up to $\alpha = \pm 0.2$ eV in the Ru atoms; we compare the Ru d-orbital occupation upon the perturbation $\alpha$ in LDA/PBEsol, and with/without spin-orbit coupling.
+The linear response was computed by introducing the interacting and non-interacting occupation response with respect to the localized perturbations up to $V$ = $\pm$ 0.2 eV in the Ru atoms; we compare the Ru $d$-orbital occupation upon the perturbation $V$ along LDA/PS, and with/without SOC.